-The entirety of the Fund's diversifying strategies exposure is through the LPPI Diversifying Strategies Fund (DSF).
-The DSF seeks to generate a diversifying source of return to complement the Fund's funding objective, whilst maintaining a low correlation to Public Equities (especially in times of market stress).
+The entirety of the Fund's diversifying strategies exposure is through the LPPI Diversifying Strategies Fund (DSF), which was implemented in the fourth quarter of 2019.
+The DSF seeks to generate a diversifying source of return to complement clients' equity and fixed income allocations, whilst maintaining low correlation to public equity (especially in times of market stress).
 The DSF follows a diverse, multi-strategy approach employing a range of relative value, risk premia and directional investment approaches in traditional markets, alongside alternative markets like insurance.